JorgeMCoelho/react_learning/01-fundamentals-react-challenge.ts/README.md

 # 🚀 Learning React Fundamentals  -> Challenge -> Rocketseat

-This is a follow along project to learn the fundamentals of React
+This is a challenge project to apply the fundamentals of React.

 – Practicing state, props, and event handling